ibm-cloud-docs/Registry/registry_overview.md

 #### Vulnerability Advisor domain names
 {: #registry_regions_local_va}

-Vulnerability Advisor domain names for the regions have changed.
-The new domain names are available in the console and the CLI.
+Information about the Vulnerability Advisor domain names.
+The domain names are available in the console and the CLI.
 {:shortdesc}

-The new domain names are shown in the following table.
+The domain names are shown in the following table.

 | Local Vulnerability Advisor region | New domain name | Deprecated domain name |
 |-----|----|-----------|